 It’s easiest to measure this using a measuring tape.
 While the motorcycle is off, put the motorcycle on it’s center stand and locate a spot on the lower half of the chain in between the two sprockets.
 Place the end of the tape measure at the bottom of the swing arm and use the link pin as your point of reference.
 The link pin should move up and down to the specified measurements.
 If it doesn’t move that much, your chain is too tight.

 Check your owner’s manual to know how much chain slack your specific motorcycle requires.
-Some motorcycles require a much tighter chain while others require ones that more loose.
+Some motorcycles require a much tighter chain while others require ones that are more loose.

 What Would Cause A Tight Chain?